-- Probability of default ("PD") which estimates the probability that a customer will default over the next 12 months; - Exposure at time of default (EAD) which estimates the amount of outstanding principal, undrawn loan commitments and contingent exposures (such as guarantees issued by the Bank) at the time of default; and - Loss given default (LGD) which estimates the expected loss in the event of default, it is the percentage of exposure which will be lost after all recovery efforts, including legal expenses and recovery expenses.
+- Probability of default ("PD") which estimates the probability that a customer will default over the next 12 months.
+The probability of default is estimated by calculating the average quarterly historical default rates, discounted over the behavioural life of the portfolio. - Exposure at time of default (EAD) which estimates the amount of outstanding principal, undrawn loan commitments and contingent exposures (such as guarantees issued by the Bank) at the time of default; and - Loss given default (LGD) which estimates the expected loss in the event of default, it is the percentage of exposure which will be lost after all recovery efforts, including legal expenses and recovery expenses.